720 Shares in Vanguard Russell 2000 ETF (NASDAQ:VTWO) Acquired by Indiana Trust & Investment Management CO

 Indiana Trust & Investment Management CO purchased a new position in shares of Vanguard Russell 2000 ETF (NASDAQ:VTWO – Free Report) in the third quarter, Holdings Channel.com reports.
 The institutional investor purchased 720 shares of the company’s stock, valued at approximately $51,000.

 Other institutional investors and hedge funds have also recently modified their holdings of the company.
 Northwest Capital Management Inc bought a new stake in shares of Vanguard Russell 2000 ETF during the 2nd quarter worth approximately $25,000.
 O Shaughnessy Asset Management LLC bought a new stake in shares of Vanguard Russell 2000 ETF during the 1st quarter worth approximately $28,000.
 International Assets Investment Management LLC bought a new stake in shares of Vanguard Russell 2000 ETF during the 3rd quarter worth approximately $31,000.
-Fortis Capital Advisors LLC bought a new stake in shares of Vanguard Russell 2000 ETF during the 4th quarter worth approximately $52,000.
-Finally, Fairfield Bush & CO. bought a new stake in shares of Vanguard Russell 2000 ETF during the 2nd quarter worth approximately $59,000.
+Fortis Capital Advisors LLC bought a new stake in Vanguard Russell 2000 ETF during the 4th quarter valued at $52,000.
+Finally, Fairfield Bush & CO. bought a new stake in Vanguard Russell 2000 ETF during the 2nd quarter valued at $59,000.

 Vanguard Russell 2000 ETF Increases Dividend